documenteinaer/pkt_captures/collect_beacons.md

 `# ifconfig mon0 up`
 `# tcpdump -s0 -ni mon0 `

-#### managed mode
+#### managed mode - not connected

 The next commands work without having to be connected to an AP, but they perform a complete scan, therefore take a few seconds (2.5s on a raspberry PI, Broadcom card; 4.5s on Intel 6300 Ultimate-n).

 `# iw dev wlan0 scan | egrep -B2 '(SSID|freq)' `

-obtains SSID, frequency, and SS, but command may take 5 secodns, as it cycles through all channels
+obtains SSID, frequency, and SS, but command may take 5 seconds, as it cycles through all channels

 `# iwlist scan | egrep -B3 SSID`

 similar

+#### managed mode - connected

 When conected to an existing AP, it is possible to obtain some SS readings from the driver, albeit not 10 readings per second.

+To connect a raspberry Pi, we put these lines in /etc/network/interfaces:

+    auto wlan0
+    iface wlan0 inet dhcp
+    #  address 10.2.0.2
+    #  netmask 255.255.255.0
+    #  wireless-channel 6
+    wireless-essid UPB-Guest
+    wireless-mode managed

+and run `# /etc/init.d/networking restart` to get the card connected to an existing AP without password.

+To verify that card is successfully associated, run:

 `# iwconfig wlan0` should answer

-    wlan0     IEEE 802.11  ESSID:"Precis-Guest"
+    wlan0     IEEE 802.11  ESSID:"UPB-Guest"
           Mode:Managed  Frequency:2.457 GHz  Access Point: AA:AA:AA:EE:EE:EE
           Bit Rate=24 Mb/s   Tx-Power=31 dBm
           Retry short limit:7   RTS thr:off   Fragment thr:off